-Data analysis – this is becoming an evermore important area for think tanks in their research roles.
-Typically think tanks don’t require the same level of stats ability as a more academic role but being able to spot and tell a story from data is an incredibly helpful skill.
-Don’t worry if you aren’t very experienced in this area though, a lot of organisations will provide training
+Data analysis – similar to communications skills this is an area that you can start to develop long before you secure that first interview.
+Policy roles use a mixture of quantitative and qualitative data and if you can gain an understanding of different methods and practise sifting or analysing data, either in your degree course or with other training you will have an advantage.
+Typically think tanks don’t require the same level of stats ability as a more academic role, but being able to spot and tell a story from data is a sought after skill.
+Our How to do data visualisation guide explains a bit more about the various ways to present data, but don’t worry if you aren’t very experienced in this area as a lot of organisations will provide training.

-The right attitude – think tanks want people who will help out, who are passionate about what they do and in many of the smaller organisations the ability to rub along happily in a small team is a skill that will go a long way
+The right attitude – think tanks are generally staffed by people who are pleased to be working there.
+They therefore tend to want interns or graduates who are also excited about working there.
+New joiners who pitch up enthusiastic to join in with whatever is happening are the ones who tend to get taken on at the end of the internship.
+This is particularly true in many of the smaller organisations where the ability to rub along happily in a small team is a skill that will go a long way.

-Resilience – it is a very competitive field and you will be up against other very bright, engaged individuals so if at first you don’t succeed persevere.
-You may not land your dream position on the first attempt and you may need to apply to another role but in an organisation you are passionate about.
-Getting your foot in the door through an internship is the biggest help to starting your think tank career.
-It is easier to move around a think tank once you are in there then it is to apply from the outside.
-So keep trying
+Resilience – the policy and think tank sector is a very competitive field and you will be up against other very bright, engaged individuals so if at first you don’t succeed try, try again.
+You may not land your dream position at your first attempt and you may need to apply for other roles in the sector, but it is crucial that you get that first experience.
+Getting your foot in the door is the biggest step.
+It is much easier to move around a think tank or the policy sector once you are in there and building your network and reputation.